GenomicsGenuine/E-index-Application-Analysis-Tool/README.md

 Support:

-Some inevitable problems appear, please contact the email: wangjx@bjfu.edu.cn.
+Some inevitable problems appear, please contact the email: wangjx@bjfu.edu.cn or jianfeng.sunmt@gmail.com.
 After going through, the supporter will get back to you.